ravitheja990/flow-log-parser/README.md

 To run the program, you need to pass three command-line arguments: the path to the lookup table (lookup.csv), the flow log file (flowlog.txt), and the output file (output.txt).

 Command to run:
-(run inside flow-log-parser repo/dir after compiling the code) structure --> java FlowLogParser tests/test3/lookup.csv tests/test3/flowlog.txt tests/test3/output.txt
+(run inside flow-log-parser repository or directory after compiling the code)

+structure -->

+java FlowLogParser <lookup-file-path> <flow-log-file-path> <output-file-path>

+eg:

+java FlowLogParser tests/test3/lookup.csv tests/test3/flowlog.txt tests/test3/output.txt

 -->Running in IntelliJ: